Illinois LLC Organizations

 Special Internet Organization for Small Entities (single member or two married members without complex organizational requirements)

 Flat $1250 – includes all costs (company record book and state organization fees).
-We will also prepare the operating agreement, membership certificates and other initial company record book items.
+We will also prepare the operating agreement, membership certificates and other initial company organizational paperwork.

 For “EXPEDITED” ONE DAY SERVICE please add $250 (includes additional state fee)